dart-lang/language/working/2364 - primary constructors/feature-specification.md

 _k_ has an initializer list with the same elements in the same order.

-*The current scope of the initializer list in _D_ is the body scope of the enclosing declaration even when _D_ is a primary header constructor, which means that they preserve their semantics when moved into the body.*
+*The current scope of the initializer list in _D_ is the body scope of the enclosing declaration even when _D_ is a declaring header constructor, which means that they preserve their semantics when moved into the body.*

 Finally, _k_ is added to _D2_, and _D_ is replaced by _D2_.

-### Warnings

-The language does not specify warnings, but the following is recommended:

-A warning is emitted in the case where an identifier expression is resolved to yield the value of a declaring or initializing formal parameter in a primary header constructor, and this identifier occurs in a function literal, and the corresponding instance variable is non-final.

-The point is that it is highly confusing if such a parameter reference is considered to be "the same thing" as the variable with the same name which is in scope, but the parameter has the initial value of that instance variable, and the instance variable has been modified in the meantime.

 ### Discussion

-This proposal includes support for adding the primary header parameters to the scope of the class, as proposed by Slava Egorov.
+This proposal includes support for adding the declaring header parameters to the scope of the class, as proposed by Slava Egorov.

-It uses a simple scoping structure based directly on the syntax: The primary header parameters are added to the scope which is the enclosing scope of the class body scope.
-This allows non-late instance variable initializers (and no other locations) to use the primary header parameters whose name is not also the name of a declaration in the class body.
+It uses a simple scoping structure based directly on the syntax: The declaring header parameters are added to the scope which is the enclosing scope of the class body scope.
+This allows non-late instance variable initializers (and no other locations) to use the declaring header parameters whose name is not also the name of a declaration in the class body.

 For parameters which are directly associated with an instance variable declaration (that is, a declaring parameter or an initializing formal